BAK2K3/hard-drivers/TESTING.md

     * Given the final input field is a "Free Text" box, pressing the enter button on this form generates a new line, as opposed to most other form inputs in which enter submits the form.
     * A solution to this would be to add set `tabindex=3` to all elements prior to the submit button, `tabindex=2` on the submit button, and `tabindex=1` on the rest of the footer icons.
     * This solution seems long winded, and would potentially result in unexpected results and goes against the recommendation to [not use 'tabindex=1+'](https://developer.paciellogroup.com/blog/2014/08/using-the-tabindex-attribute/#:~:text=When%20tabindex%20is%20set%20to,it%20in%20the%20tab%20order.).
-    * A solution to this could also be implemented in javascript, however additional experience would be needed to attempt this.
+    * A solution to this could also be implemented in JavaScript, however additional experience would be needed to attempt this.

 # Other Technical Difficulties